-The Ealing Race Equality Toolkit for Educational Settings - with an emphasis on the achievement of Black Caribbean pupils - aims to provide points for consideration for all colleagues working in educational settings and schools.
-It is a springboard for developing and implementing anti-racist education and leadership in Ealing.
+The Ealing Race Equality Guidance for Educational Settings aims to provide points for consideration for all colleagues working in educational settings and schools.
+It is a springboard for developing and implementing antiracist education and leadership in Ealing.

 The premise for the spotlight and sharply focused approach on Black Caribbean achievement is two-fold.
 Firstly, we want to tackle the pervasive and long-term underachievement of Black Caribbean learners in Ealing and secondly, research tells us that 'doing it well and getting it right for one group' can lead to the subsequent application of effective approaches, and to the positive outcomes, for others.